Maintihami/ur5-pseudo-load/README.md

 This script initializes and sends the entire sequence of movements with the numbers of cycles to execute to the robot in one go.
 It sets up the necessary control parameters, ensuring that the robot executes the pre-defined path without further user intervention, except for emergency stops.
 **Explanation of Inputs:**
 Enter the Necessary Inputs: During execution, the program will prompt you for specific inputs, such as speed vectors or thresholds.
 Provide these inputs as required to ensure the robot operates under the correct parameters.
 - **Speed Vectors**: These determine the velocity at which the robot moves (m/s, m/s, m/s, rad/s, rad/s, rad/s).
 Ensure these values are set according to the required test parameters.
-You can freely choose the speed, but running it at 0.1m/s and 0.03rad/s is generally sufficient.
+You can freely choose the speed, but running it at 0.05m/s and 0.03rad/s is generally sufficient.
+Note that slower speeds gives higher precision
 - **Force Thresholds**: These values set the limits for the forces applied during the tests.
 The robot will adjust its movements to stay within these thresholds.
 Important: Don't forget the action-reaction rule.
 If you are working with a spine and you chose (0, 0, 0, 0.03, -0.03, 0) and you decided to monitor Mx and My, make sure to set the threshold at a value with the opposite sign (e.g., Mx= -4, My = 7).

-10. **Running the program on the polyscope** run program from start
+8. **Load the Program on Teach pendant**:
+Navigate to Open -> Program -> new_folder_2 on the Teach pendant.
+Select the `spine_testing.urp` file and click open to load it.
+Select start then Then click 'play from beginning Robot Program' to start the robot program.

-11. **The end**: At the end of the program, you can stop the program running on the polyscope.
+11. **The end**: At the end of the program, you can stop the program running on the Teach pendant.

 **Stopping the Robot**:
-- To safely stop the robot in case of an emergency, press the emergency stop button on the robot or on the Polyscope interface.
+- To safely stop the robot in case of an emergency, press the emergency stop button on the robot or on the  Teach pendant.

 ## Demo Video